cgpu/staries/condies/README.md

 conda env export | grep -v "^prefix: " > environment.yml
 ```

+for a prettyfied nf-core env.yml use the flag `--no-builds`

 Why is it better than `conda list > requirements.txt` for reproducing environments?

 TLDR